 - The ability to lift objects from different starting positions to different angles and heights away from their body.
 Think of times in the garage when your moving objects from one place to another.
 Once again, individuals must possess integrated total body strength.

-As with the above sports conditioning there are specific conditioning programs to enhance one or all of the above strength needs.
-The DHF Team offers live or remote coaching on any of the above strength needs.
+Not sure where your strength profile is in need, the DHF Team offers live or remote coaching on any of the above strength needs.
 For more information contact us here.

 2017, Institute of Motion Anatomy Live